mehulhere/Cupid-Bot/README.md

 #### Discord Blind Dating Bot
-##### About Me:
-Hii, I am Mehul Pahuja.
-This is my first project and I coded this in the first sem of my Btech

 ##### Overview
 This Discord bot facilitates a blind dating system within Discord channels, allowing users to register, set up preferences, match with others based on interests and gender orientation, and communicate privately.

-##### Features
+####Features

-- **Registration**: Users can register with the bot using `!register` and set up their gender orientation and interests.
+- **Registration**: Easily register with the bot using the `!register` command.
+During registration, you'll be able to set your gender orientation and interests.
-- **Matching**: Initiate matching with other users using `!match` based on selected interests and gender preferences.
+- **Matching**: Find compatible matches based on your preferences using the `!match` command.
+The bot will match you with others who share your selected interests and gender preferences.
-- **Chatting**: Communicate privately with matched partners using the `!chat` command in a dedicated private channel.
+- **Private Chatting**: Communicate seamlessly with your matched partners in a dedicated private channel using the `!chat` command.
-- **Interaction Handling**: Handles various commands for preferences, ending chats, reporting abuse, etc.
+- **Comprehensive Interaction Handling**: Cupid supports various commands to manage your experience, including:
+    - Setting preferences:
+      - Use `!mingle` to set your gender and interests.
+      - Use `!gender` to change your gender preferences.
+    - Ending chats:
+      - Use `!end` to end a chat if you wish to stop communicating with a match.
+    - Reporting abuse:
+      - Use `!report` to report any abusive behavior you encounter.
+    - Revealing identity:
+      - Use `!reveal` to mutually reveal your Discord IDs with a match, if you both agree to do so.
+    - Stopping matching:
+      - Use `!stop` to deactivate your profile and stop further matching.

 ##### How to Use
-1. **Registration**: Use `!register` to register with the bot and set up your preferences.
+1. **Registration**: Use `!register` to register with cupid.
-2. **Setting Preferences**: Use commands like `!gender`, `!mingle`, and react to messages to set gender and interests.
+2. **Setting Preferences**: Use `!mingle` to set gender and interests.
+3. **Gender Preferences**: Use `!gender` to change gender preferences.
-3. **Matching**: Initiate matching using `!match` to find a match based on your preferences.
+4. **Matching**: Initiate matching using `!match` to find a match based on your preferences.
-4. **Chatting**: Once matched, use `!chat` to start a private chat with your match.
+5. **Chatting**: Once matched, use `!chat` or wait for your match to do so.
-5. **Additional Commands**: `!end` to end a chat, `!report` to report abusive behavior, etc.
+6. **End chat**: `!end` to end a chat.
+7. **Report Abuse**: `!report` can be used while chatting
+8. **Reveal Identity**: `!reveal` can be used while chatting
+9. **Stop Matching**: `!stop` (deactivates profile)

 ##### Technical Details
 - The bot is written in Python using the `discord.py` library.
 - Utilizes a JSON database (`database.json`) to store user information.
-- Handles messages, reactions, and commands to manage the blind dating process.
+- Handles messages, reactions, and commands

 ##### Setup Instructions
 1. Clone the repository.